adamcharnock/lightbus/docs/howto/modify-lightbus.md

 ## Installation

 You will need to install Lightbus' standard dependencies, as well as Lightbus' development dependencies.
+Note that you may need to [install poetry](https://poetry.eustace.io/docs/#installation) if you do not already have it:

 You can install both of these groups as follows:

+    # Install standard & dev dependencies into a virtual environment
-    pipenv install --dev
+    poetry install

+    # Enter the virtual environment you have created,
+    # thereby giving you access the the pytest and mkdocs commands (below)
+    poetry shell

 ## Running the tests